-Before you read this (controversial) blog post, I would like to give a small introduction.
+Before you read this (controversial) blog post, I would like to give a small introduction before reading my experience about Syria as a tourist.

 When I visited Syria, July 2018, most of the country was government-controlled.
 As a result, the government-controlled areas were fairly safe to visit as a tourist.
 Travel advice for Syria has been very strict according to our government: all travels should be avoided and there is a very high risk involved.
 When I walked around in Damascus at night, I felt safer than in most European cities.
 Women are not afraid to walk alone in the dark.
 Harassments are not tolerated by Syrians and passers-by would immediately help people in need.
 I really liked Damascus.
 It is a vibrant city with an active nightlife.